greenmars/greenmarsinc-design-templates/Design.md

 *This section should also identify any recommended acceptance tests for the effort.*

-*This section should address, at least in broad terms, needed resources for testing.  (e.g., are special versions of some servers needed?)*
+*This section should address, at least in broad terms, needed resources for testing.  (e.g., Do we need a to set up a separate set of servers to support testing separately from development and/or deployment?)*

-*Links to actual test documents/plans/etc. can be included here as well. but will usually not be available at the time the design is created.*
+*Links to actual test documents/plans/etc. can be included here as well. but will usually not be available at the time the design is first created.*